jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-55.md

 Thus, the ant would always be on the straight line `ACG`.

-Also, compare the force by which the same stone, acted upon in the sling along the curve ABF, tries to move away from the center D along the straight lines AE, BY, FG, with the effort remaining in the ant if it were held at point A by a glue on the rod DAE while the rod carried it around the center D along the curve ABF, and it tried with all its might to go towards Y, thus moving away from the center E along the straight lines EAY, EBY, and similar.
+Also, compare the force by which the same stone, acted upon in the sling along the `Curve ABF`, tries to move away from `Center D` along the straight lines `AE, BY, FG`, with the effort remaining in the ant if it were held at `A` by a glue on the rod `DAE` while the rod carried it around the center `D` along the curve `ABF`, and it tried with all its might to go towards `Y`.

+Thus it moves away from the `Center E` along the straight lines `EAY`, `EBY`, and similar.

 ### 59. The magnitude of this effort

-The ant's motion will be very slow initially, and therefore its effort, if only considered at the beginning of the motion, might not seem significant.
+The ant's motion will be very slow initially.
+Therefore its effort, if considered only at the start of the motion, might not seem significant.

 However, it is not entirely absent.

 As it takes effect, it increases so that the resulting motion can become quite fast.

-To use another example, if `EY` is a channel containing a globule A. When the channel starts to rotate around the center E, the globule A will immediately progress very slowly towards Y.
+Let `EY` be a channel containing a `globule A`.
+When the channel starts to rotate around `Center E`, the `globule A` will immediately progress very slowly towards `Y`.

-But in the next moment, it will move a little faster, retaining its previous force and acquiring a new one from its new effort to move away from the center E.
+But in the next moment, it will move a little faster, retaining its previous force and acquiring a new one from its new effort to move away from the `Center E`.

 As long as the circular motion continues, this effort persists and is renewed each moment.